thasso/pyjip/docs/source/faq.rst

     def nop():
         return ""

-this defines a tool called "hop", by default the function name is used, you can drop one in the @tool decorator.
+this defines a tool called ``nop``, by default the function name is used, you can drop one in the @tool decorator.

 The pipeline ``run()`` function takes a string or a tool instance.
 The string is treated as tool and a search is performed.